The most easily accessible surf spots are found mainly along the

 The shark question

 That question is exactly the same as for white shorts.
+Yes there are sharks in Mauritius like everywhere else; and No, they are not an issue.

 The varieties of sharks we have in